 Farmers engage in winter grazing challenge

-Farmers in South Canterbury were challenged to come up with good winter grazing tactics for ‘tricky’ paddocks at a series of practical workshops to prepare for the colder, wetter months.
+Farmers in South Canterbury were challenged to come up with good winter grazing tactics for ‘tricky’ paddocks at a series of practical workshops in autumn 2019 to prepare for the colder, wetter months ahead.

 The farmer-led workshops, held on farms near Waimate, Geraldine, Timaru and Fairlie, were organised by Environment Canterbury and Beef & Lamb NZ to encourage farmers to plan ahead for winter to reduce run-off into waterways and protect soil from damage.